Redocly/redocly-cli/docs/custom-plugins/custom-rules.md

 The Location class has the following fields:

-- `source` - current document source
+- `source` - Current document source.
-- `pointer` - pointer within the document to the node
+- `pointer` - Pointer within the document to the node.
-- `absolutePointer` - absolute pointer to the node (including source document absolute ref)
+- `absolutePointer` - Absolute pointer to the node (including source document absolute ref).

 and the following methods:

-- `key()` - returns new Location pointing to the current node key instead of value (used to highlight the key in codeframes)
+- `key()` - Returns the new Location pointing to the current node key instead of the value (used to highlight the key in codeframes).
-- `child(propName)` - returns new Location pointing to the `propName` of the current node. `propName` can be array of strings to point deep.
+- `child(propName)` - Returns the new Location pointing to the `propName` of the current node. `propName` can be an array of strings to point deep.

 You can use this information for more granular rule definitions.